 Controlling exposure part 2: metering modes

-In the second part of our series on controlling exposure we’re looking at how exposure metering works and metering modes.
-Understanding your camera’s exposure meter is essential to understanding how your camera works and then moving on to photographing in manual mode.
+In the second part of our series on controlling exposure in photography we’re looking at how exposure metering works and metering modes.
+Understanding your camera’s exposure meter is essential to understanding how your camera works before moving on to photographing in manual mode.

 But let’s not jump in at the deep end yet.
-Let’s first understand how exposure metering works and why you need to know it.
+Let’s first understand how exposure metering works for exposure camera settings and why you need to know it.

 What is meant by exposure metering?

-If the scene is not measured accurately your photo will be underexposed or overexposed.
+If you don’t measure the exposure accurately your photo will be underexposed or overexposed.

 - Program mode